KisicM/Blockchain-From-Scratch/README.md

 # Blockchain-From-Scratch
-Creating blockchain from scratch in python
+Creating a blockchain from scratch in python
 python 3.6.3
 Flask 0.12.2
+pip install Flask --upgrade